Epping Upland

+A chapel of ease existed at Epping town from at least the 14th century, dedicated to St John the Baptist.
+In 1889, the two churches' roles were reversed, with St John's being redesignated the parish church and All Saints being downgraded to being a chapel of ease.
+All Saints was restored to being a parish church again in 1912 when Epping Upland became a separate ecclesiastical parish from Epping.

+In civil terms, the parish of Epping was split in 1896.
+The southern part around Epping town became a separate urban district, also taking in areas from the neighbouring parishes of Theydon Garnon and Theydon Bois.
+The remainder of the old parish of Epping, covering Epping Green and the rural parts of the old parish as well as the small settlement around All Saints' Church, became a separate civil parish called Epping Upland.

-Among further listed Epping Upland village buildings is Takeleys, a Grade II timber-framed house, as part of a moated site, which dates to the 16th century (Pevsner: early 17th), with 18th-century alterations.
+Listed buildings in Epping Upland include Takeleys, a Grade II timber-framed house, as part of a moated site, which dates to the 16th century (Pevsner: early 17th), with 18th-century alterations.
 It contains an "elaborately carved" chimney piece and, in an upper room, 17th-century brown and black wall paintings in floral style on plasterwork.

 On 8 September 1944, during the Second World War, the first German V-2 rocket to be launched landed at Epping Upland.

 The local primary school is Epping Upland C of E Primary School.

 Epping Upland has bus services to Epping and Harlow.

 Civil parish

 Epping Upland civil parish stretches from the southern outskirts of Harlow in the north to the M25 motorway in the south, a distance of approximately 5 mi, and a distance of 3 miles west of Thornwood Common in the east.
 The village of Epping Green and the hamlets of Jacks Hatch and Rye Hill are situated just inside the northern edge of the civil parish.

-In 2001 the population of Epping Upland Parish was 790, increasing to 831 at the 2011 Census.
+At the 2021 census, the parish had a population of 944.
+The population had been 831 in 2011, and 790 in 2001.

 The parish includes the earthwork remains of the scheduled Ambresbury Banks, an Iron Age hill fort.